Your Favorites is a list of your favorite artists, albums, songs, playlists and Stations all in one place.

-Play music that is not in your Favorites by tapping the search icon in the upper right hand corner of the app.
+Play music that is not in your Favorites by tapping the search icon in the upper l haeftnd corner of the app.

 Type the desired artist name, song or album, and results will be automatically sorted by Artists, Albums, Songs, and Playlists.
 Scroll and tap the desired Artist, Album or Song to begin playing music.
 Use your Device’s hardware back button to navigate backwards through your results.

 You can also listen to Artist Radio by navigating to an Artist’s page and selecting "Start Artist Station".
 If you select an artist’s name from search, it will open the Artist’s page.
 Scroll down to browse Popular albums and Popular songs.
 If you want to see more music, tap More Albums or Songs.

 Rdio will automatically adjust streaming quality as determined by network conditions.
-To adjust this manually, go to Settings and select Enable High Quality Streams.
-You can select to stream in high quality Always (WiFi and cellular data), over WiFi Only, or Never.
-You'll get a bitrate between 96 kbit/s and 192 kbit/s depending on this setting and your connection speed.
-Setting this to “Always” will force the app to always try for 192kbit/s.
+To adjust this manually, go to Settings and select the stream quality.
+You can select Stream Quality settings on Wi-Fi and Mobile Network.
+You'll get a bitrate between 96 kbit/s and 320 kbit/s depending on this setting and your connection speed.
+Setting this to “High” will force the app to always try for 320kbit/s.

 While offline, you can listen to the music you've downloaded to your phone.
 To manually switch between Online and Offline Mode, head to Settings, then "Go Online" or "Go Offline."